 A couple of years ago, I threw a Sip and See spring baby shower for my sister and her new little girl.
 I went all out.
-However, believe it or not, it wasn’t that hard, because I had printables!

 I loved this garden theme for spring and it was complete with my favorite baby shower game too.